onofricamila/DyClee/README.md

 Side note: as there are many representatives for every cluster, it is possible to generate non convex groups.

 ### :small_orange_diamond: How to try it
-The `parametersConfiguration` file is the one in which you have to define the dataset you want to use and configure the parameters to be passed to stage 1 and stage 2.
+The `config` file is the one in which you have to define the dataset you want to use and configure the parameters to be passed to stage 1 and stage 2.
 Then, just run the `main` file and you will see the results :blush: